snjy9182/Big-Powersticks/README.md

 ## How We built it

 We used a discrete wired/wireless micro-controller connected to multiple I2C accelerometers to receive motion data.
 Additionally, an audio/visual signal is connected to give realtime feedback to the user of their form.
-Using a mix of Adruino code, R, C++, Shiny, and Java, we were able to receive this data through continuous serial data from our master/slave communication addresses and process it using our algorithms to provide on-device audio/visual feedback.
-Furthermore, a web interface (photos included), allow for users to explore their history securely, analyze their trends, and share data with physicians.
+Using a mix of R,  C, C++, Java, Shiny, HTML, and JavaScript, we were able to receive this data through continuous serial data from our master/slave communication addresses and process it using our algorithms to provide on-device audio/visual feedback.
+Furthermore, a web interface (photos included), allows for users to explore their history securely, analyze their trends, and share data with physicians.
 Physicians and users can also prescribe and create custom motion regiments easily for all round safety!

 ## Mobum Members: